9th8/up-to-date-real-world-haskell/14-using-parsec.md

 At the very end of the program, we define a function `parseCSV` that takes a `String` and parses it as a CSV file.
-This function is just a shortcut that calls Parsec\'s `parse` function, filling in a few parameters. `parse` returns `Either ParseError [[String]]` for the CSV file.
+This function is just a shortcut that calls Parsec's `parse` function, filling in a few parameters. `parse` returns `Either ParseError [[String]]` for the CSV file.
 If there was an error, the return value will be `Left` with the error; otherwise, it will be `Right` with the result.

-Now that we understand this code, let\'s play with it a bit and see what it does.
+Now that we understand this code, let's play with it a bit and see what it does.

 ``` screen